 Since I live in New York City, possibly the second most gay-friendly place on the planet after San Francisco, I didn’t think this would be the case for me.
 This is the land of Stonewall.
 There’s Park Slope, a neighborhood apparently inhabited entirely by lesbian moms. (“Because zoning,” columnist and resident Sally Kohn once said.)
 Outwardly, it would seem that if any family should be insulated against the unwelcome commentary too often heaped upon same-sex parents, it would be mine, safely suspended in our progressive NYC bubble.

-I am hear to tell you that none of that makes a bit of difference.
-My wife’s and my experience of fertility treatment, pregnancy, childbirth, and the joyful but also bureaucracy-laced 10 months of my daughter’s life so far have proven that a) nowhere is safe from people’s lack of filter, manners, or both, and b) just when you think no one can say anything more clueless or inappropriate to you about the fact that you’re a gay person with kids, someone does (looking at you, Person Who Made the Incest Comment).
+I am here to tell you that none of that makes a bit of difference.
+My wife’s and my experience of fertility treatment, pregnancy, childbirth, and the joyful but also paperwork-filled 10 months of my daughter’s life so far have proven that a) nowhere is safe from people’s lack of filter, manners, or both, and b) just when you think no one can say anything more clueless or inappropriate to you about the fact that you’re a gay person with kids, someone does.